 For those journeying to Bicol, Lucena is a key transit point.
 From here, you can catch a bus to the region’s top attractions:

-A 6- to 8-hour ride from Lucena will take you to this iconic, perfectly cone-shaped volcano. - Caramoan Islands (Camarines Sur)
+- Mayon Volcano (Albay): A 6- to 8-hour ride from Lucena will take you to this iconic, perfectly cone-shaped volcano.

-These islands are a paradise for adventurers, with dramatic cliffs, turquoise waters, and hidden beaches. - Whale Shark Watching in Donsol (Sorsogon)
+- Caramoan Islands (Camarines Sur): These islands are a paradise for adventurers, with dramatic cliffs, turquoise waters, and hidden beaches.

-If you’ve ever dreamed of swimming with whale sharks, you’ll find this unforgettable experience after a bus ride from Lucena.
+- Whale Shark Watching in Donsol (Sorsogon): If you’ve ever dreamed of swimming with whale sharks, you’ll find this unforgettable experience after a bus ride from Lucena.

-What Lucena Has to Offer
+What Lucena Has To Offer

 Before heading off to your next destination, why not take some time to enjoy Lucena itself?

-You can’t leave Lucena without trying pancit habhab, a noodle dish served on banana leaves.
-Pair it with freshly baked budin (cassava cake) for a complete Quezon food experience. - Join the Festivities
+- Taste the Local Flavors: You can’t leave Lucena without trying pancit habhab, a noodle dish served on banana leaves.
+Pair it with freshly baked budin (cassava cake) for a complete Quezon food experience.

-Visit in May to catch the Pasayahan sa Lucena Festival, a lively event filled with parades, street parties, and colorful costumes. - Shop for Souvenirs
+- Join the Festivities: Visit in May to catch the Pasayahan sa Lucena Festival, a lively event filled with parades, street parties, and colorful costumes.

-From local delicacies to handmade crafts, Lucena’s markets and shops are full of great finds.
+- Shop for Souvenirs: From local delicacies to handmade crafts, Lucena’s markets and shops are full of great finds.

 Getting Around Lucena